EmbedJournal/embedjournal/_posts/2013-08-05-make-a-tray-to-suspend-pcbs-into-etchant.md

 ### Make the Frame

 The first thing you should do is to make the exterior frame of the tray.
 The size of this is determined by the size of the container you are planning to use for the etching process.
-I use an old fish tank for the process, so I made quite a big tray.
+I used an old fish tank for the process, so I made quite a big tray.

-Once the frame size is ready, make thick by running another line over it.
+Once the frame size is ready, make it thicker by running another line over it.
 Remember this is what is going to give a mechanical structure for the tray so make it as strong and possible (consider running another line of wire parallel to it - just in case)

 ### Breadth wise lines

-After this cut out two sets of wires form the reel that are about 2 inches longer than the length and similarly the breadth.
+After this, cut out two sets of wires form the reel that are about 2 inches longer than the length and similarly the breadth.
 I will call them the breadth wise wires (Y-axis) and length wise wires (X-axis).

 Start off with the breadth wise first.
 Place the wires at equal distance and tie them to either end of the external frame as shown in the image above.